Postpartum Lochia: What to Expect With Normal Bleeding After Birth?

 How to deal with postpartum bleeding?

-Although it may not be pleasant, bleeding after delivery is totally typical.
+Although it may not be pleasant, bleeding after delivery is completely normal.
 And before you know it, those first few physically challenging postpartum weeks will be over, and you'll start feeling more like yourself again.
-Meanwhile, being prepared to make oneself as comfortable as possible can help you cope with lochia.
-Make sure you have plenty of pads at your disposal; try the overnight size pads, and be sure to have some throwaway knickers like granny panties at home ready to go.
+Meanwhile, try to make yourself as comfortable as possible to help you cope with lochia.
+Ensure you have plenty of overnight pads available, and have some disposable underwear ready at home.
 You should be able to switch to light or tiny pads in a few days.
 Just don't use tampons for lochia; nothing should enter your vagina for at least six weeks after delivery.

 FAQs on Postpartum Lochia: What to Expect With Normal Bleeding After Birth?

-1. What kind of bleeding is usual after delivery?
+1. What kind of bleeding is normal after delivery?

 Bleeding typically lasts four to six weeks, but it may last up to twelve weeks after your baby is delivered.
 If you are concerned, you may consult a health practitioner.
 Bleeding will first be strong and crimson, progressing to brownish red.
 It will lighten in colour and flow with time.